(Already got the role? Looking for tips for getting started as a first-time manager? Jump to Part 2 of this guide.)

 Each time you focus on making your team more effective can lead to exponential results because you're dealing with an entire team of people, instead of your own individual output only.

 4. You have a growth mindset

 A growth mindset is critical to becoming a manager.
 You have to believe that you (and others) can learn new skills, even if you're starting from scratch.
 No one is a natural; everyone can achieve some level of ability with hard work.

 There's a lot to learn when shifting from IC work to being someone whose entire focus is making a team work more effectively.

 If you don't have a growth mindset, it's going to be impossible to learn everything you need to know to do your job well.
 While great managers roll up their sleeves and learn, you'll be thinking, "I'm just not good at ____."
 This will hold you and your team back from the success they could have.

 Most importantly, as a leader, you also influence the rest of your team.
-If you’re not willing to learn and grow, your team will take the cue and be less likely to embrace learning as well.
-You will also then limit their careers, as you will only give them work they’re experienced in, instead of coaching them as they conquer new challenges.
+If you're not willing to learn and grow, your team will take the cue and be less likely to embrace learning as well.
+You will also then limit their careers, as you will only give them work they're experienced in, instead of coaching them to take on new challenges.

 5. You love your job